Kyenret/codepath-iOS101-triviaapp-pt1/README.md

 During the development of my trivia app, I faced various challenges.
 Initially, I struggled with connecting my ViewController to my main.Storyboard, but with assistance during office hours, I resolved this issue.
 I also encountered difficulties connecting my storyboard elements, especially multiple buttons, to my view controller code, requiring me to establish IBOutlet connections.
 Another challenge arose when I created a separate file for my code instead of using my ViewController file.
 After hours of debugging, I realized this error and transferred my code, with the guidance of my Tech Fellow.
 Additionally, I had issues with button actions not triggering correctly.
 I learned to connect all my buttons to a single IBAction method, allowing for smoother navigation to the next question.
 Furthermore, a critical error causing a crash emerged during the transition to the next question.
 It resulted from an unexpected nil value linked to a deleted triviaQuestionLabel UILabel in my Storyboard.
-These challenges, though demanding, provided valuable learning experiences in app development.
+These challenges, though demanding, thought me that I need to be more attentive to my code to avoid little mistakes and to have more practice with my labs.

 ## License